 If there’s one thing the CDC has hammered home this year, it’s to avoid touching your face unnecessarily.
 But try explaining that to a five-year-old!
-Face mask lanyards help prevent unnecessary touching without a child even realizing it.
+Kids mask lanyards help prevent unnecessary touching without a child even realizing it.

 Thanks to the lanyard at the back of the head, a child can remove their mask just by pulling off from the lanyard.
 That means no fingers near their eyes, nose, or mouth, all concerning locations for aerosol spray that could contain the virus.
 The purpose of a mask lanyard is to keep the child from touching and losing their mask.

 Children inherently want structure, according to Aha Parent.
 Routines help them feel secure, and in difficult and scary times like this pandemic, having the structure of the daily reminder to put on their face mask lanyard can help them feel safer while actually keeping them safer at the same time.

 Soon enough, it becomes routine to get up each day, get ready for school and make sure they have their face mask lanyard, which is not only an enormous benefit for students but also for the teachers and faculty who work with them.
 The purpose of the mask lanyard is to help children remember their masks.

-At the same time, the feel of the lanyard around their neck is a subtle reminder to put their face mask on before they exit the bus or car to head into a school building, rather than simply shoving a mask in a pocket or backpack before they head in.
+At the same time, the feel of the mask lanyard around their neck is a subtle reminder to put their face mask on before they exit the bus or car to head into a school building, rather than simply shoving a mask in a pocket or backpack before they head in.